facontidavide/Bonxai/README.md

 You can read the previous paper [here](http://www.museth.org/Ken/Publications_files/Museth_TOG13.pdf).

-There is also some interesting overlap with this other paper (their implementations is **much** simpler, but the concept is similar):
+There is also some overlap with this other paper, but their implementations is **much** simpler, even if conceptually similar:

      Eurico Pedrosa, Artur Pereira, Nuno Lau
-     A Sparse-Dense Approach for Efficient Grid Mapping" 2018 IEEE International Conference on Autonomous Robot Systems and Competitions (ICARSC)
+     "A Sparse-Dense Approach for Efficient Grid Mapping" 2018 IEEE International Conference on Autonomous Robot Systems and Competitions (ICARSC)